MediaComem/comem-archidep/ex/revprod-deployment.md

 ![Revprod SOP error](../images/revprod-sop.png)

-## Using nginx to make both components appear as a single website
+## :exclamation: Using nginx to make both components appear as a single website

 The problem we have is that our two components are deployed on separate domains, therefore a request from the landing page to the backend is a **cross-origin